-I. STRATEGY AND WAR: CLAUSEWITZ, SUN TZU, AND MAO
+I. THE THEORISTS: CLAUSEWITZ, SUN TZU, AND MAO

-A. General: Although technology has revolutionized many dimensions of war, the basic principles remain unchanged.
+Introduction: Although technology has revolutionized many dimensions of war, the basic principles remain unchanged.
 This is why Carl von Clausewitz's On War, Sun Tzu's The Art of War, and the writings of Mao Zedong (Mao Tse-tung) remain relevant as conceptual frameworks for the study of strategy and war.
 On War and The Art of War illustrate how theory and principles of war apply to the operational and strategic levels of war.
-On War, the more systematic and detailed of the two classics, breaks down wars into several different categories ranging from wars of armed observation through wars of limited objectives through wars aiming at total defeat of the enemy.
+On War, the more systematic and detailed of the two classics, breaks down wars into several different categories ranging from wars of armed observation to wars of limited objectives to wars aiming at total defeat of the enemy.
 Clausewitz also deals, if briefly, with popular uprisings similar to modern insurgencies.
-In this way he distinguishes among the different kinds of wars we will examine and elucidates the relationships among the strategic, operational, and tactical levels of war.
-The Art of War, too, looks at the entire spectrum of armed force, from what we would call deterrence and operations other than war at one end to the extermination of the adversary's state at the other.
+In this way, he distinguishes among the different kinds of wars we will examine and elucidates the relationships among the strategic, operational, and tactical levels of war.
+The Art of War, too, looks at the entire spectrum of armed force, from what we would call deterrence and operations other than war to the destruction of the adversary's state.

 Clausewitz and Sun Tzu agree that political authorities must determine the political objectives in war.
 They discuss at length the relationships between national objectives and the military objectives that will help secure them.
-At the same time, the authors recognize that the pressures faced by political elites and military commanders invariably give rise to tensions between political and military leaders regarding the best means to employ.
-They consider the nature of a war to reflect the dynamic relationships among the political authorities, the people, the military, and the physical environment in which the conflict takes place.
+At the same time, these theorists recognize that the pressures political elites and military commanders invariably face give rise to tensions between political and military leaders regarding the best ways and means to achieve political ends.
+They consider the dynamic relationships among the political authorities, the people, the military, and the physical environment in which the conflict takes place.

 These two major theorists present different approaches to the operational planning of wars.
 For example, intelligence and deception are of central importance to Sun Tzu at all levels of war.
 Clausewitz is pessimistic about the accuracy of intelligence and the utility of deception at the operational and tactical levels.
-In general Clausewitz puts his trust in the application of concentrated force at a decisive place and time, while Sun Tzu advocates heavier reliance on information operations to impose surprise and uncertainty on the adversary.
-The Strategy and War Course includes many examples of the successful application of both of these principles, allowing students to analyze, assess, and contrast their effectiveness in achieving strategic objectives.
+In general, Clausewitz puts his trust in the application of concentrated force at a decisive place and time, while Sun Tzu advocates heavier reliance on information operations to impose surprise and uncertainty on the adversary.
+The Strategy and War Course includes many examples of the successful application of both principles, allowing students to analyze, assess, and contrast their effectiveness in achieving strategic objectives.

 Although both Clausewitz and Sun Tzu recognize the inevitable influence of chance and irrationality on warfare, they nevertheless see war as an essentially rational political activity that they endeavor to describe with clarity and precision.
-Clausewitz in particular wants leaders to see war as a rational act.
+Clausewitz in particular wants leaders to approach war rationally.
 He emphasizes identifying the national interest, correlating ends and means, calculating costs and benefits, planning carefully, and assessing the opponent's objective, military potential, and probable behavior as well as one's own.
 A central tenet of Sun Tzu's work is that the sole purpose of the military is to secure and ultimately enhance the wealth and power of the state.
-Both authors also demonstrate that war requires the coordination of all instruments of national power-diplomatic, informational, military, and economic-and stress the critical role of strategic coordination among coalition partners or allies.
+Both theorists also demonstrate that war requires the coordination of all instruments of national power-diplomatic, informational, military, and economic-and stress the critical role of strategic coordination among coalition partners or allies.